Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for simplicial trees

 We first explain how to relate the decay of correlations for the two-sided and one-sided systems.
 This is well-known since the works of Sinai \cite[\S 3]{Sinai72} and Bowen \cite[Lem.~1.6]{Bowen75}, see for instance \cite[\S 4]{Young98}, and the following proof has been communicated to us by J.~Buzzi.
 We fix $\alpha\in\;]0,1]$.
-For all metric space $Z$ and bounded $\alpha$-Hölder-continuous function $f:Z\ra\RR$, let
+For all metric spaces $Z$ and bounded $\alpha$-H\"older-continuous functions $f:Z\ra\RR$, recall\footnote{See Section \ref{subsec:holdercont} for the definition of the H\"older norm $\|\cdot\|_\alpha$.} that